htswe/htswe.github.io/_posts/2024-06-30-notes-team-of-teams.md

 > _All under the guns of his ships (pg 215)_

 ---

 #### 12. Becoming a gardener

 > From a distance, the Task Force's fight in Iraq in 2004 looked like chess.
 But the chess metaphor quickly broke down.
 The enemy could move multiple pieces simultaneously or pummel us in quick succession, without waiting respectfully for our next move.
 >
 > Years later as Task Force commander, I began to view effective leadership in the new environment as more akin to gardening than chess.
-The move-by-move control that seemed natural to military operations proved less effective than nurturing the organization -- its structure, processes, and cutlure -- to function with "smart autonomy".
+The move-by-move control that seemed natural to military operations proved less effective than nurturing the organization -- its structure, processes, and culture -- to function with "smart autonomy".
 It allowed those forces to be enabled with a constant flow of "shared consciousness" from across the force, and it freed them to execute actions in pursuit of the overall strategy as best they saw fit.
 >
 > _Chess master to gardener: the leaders we now need (pg 225)_